Patio Door Installation Cost

 Bi-fold doors are made of individual glass or uPVC panels with hinges throughout each panel and door frame.
 This means they can fold to one side concertina-style to fully open one wall more efficiently than any other type of patio door.

-Sliding doors still require one panel's width to be closed, and French doors struggle to be bigger than two panels, so only a bi-fold door will do if you want a wide, completely unobstructed entryway among your home and garden.
+Sliding doors still require one panel's width to be closed, and French doors struggle to be bigger than two panels, so only a bi-fold door will do if you want a wide, completely unobstructed entryway in your home and garden.

 Due to the number of configurations available, bi-folds can take longer to develop and organise than other types.
 However, if you have a large space that you want to open to the garden, a bi-fold door is probably a pretty good choice.

-✔ They do not necessitate a lot of upkeep
+• ✔ They do not necessitate a lot of upkeep.

-✖ The cost of bifold doors is exorbitant
+• ✖ The cost of bifold doors is exorbitant.

-✖ Not as secure as other types of patio doors
+• ✖ Not as secure as other types of patio doors.

-✖ Bifold patio doors do not provide the same level of accessibility as French and sliding patio doors
+• ✖ Bifold patio doors do not provide the same level of accessibility as French and sliding patio doors.

-Hiring Contractors to Install Patio Doors Checklist
+Checklist: Hiring Contractors to Install Patio Doors

 FAQs